imperial-qore/mp_pfqn/README.md

 [1]: Reiser & Lavenberg (1980), *Mean-Value Analysis of Closed Multichain Queuing Networks,* Journal of the ACM 27(2).

+[2]: Reiser, M. and Kobayashi, H. (1974), *Queuing Networks with Multiple Closed Chains: Theory and Computational Algorithms,* IBM Research Report RC-4919, July, 1974.

-[2]: Casale (2006), *An efficient algorithm for the exact analysis of multiclass queueing networks with large population sizes,* Proc. of ACM SIGMETRICS 2006.
+[3]: Casale (2006), *An efficient algorithm for the exact analysis of multiclass queueing networks with large population sizes,* Proc. of ACM SIGMETRICS 2006.

-[3]: Conway, A. E. and Georganas, N. D. (1986), *RECAL—a new efficient algorithm for the exact analysis of multiple-chain closed queuing networks,* J. ACM 33, 4 (Oct.
+[4]: Conway, A. E. and Georganas, N. D. (1986), *RECAL—a new efficient algorithm for the exact analysis of multiple-chain closed queuing networks,* J. ACM 33, 4 (Oct.
 1986), 768–791.

-[4]: Casale, G. (2009), *CoMoM: Efficient Class-Oriented Evaluation of Multiclass Performance Models,* IEEE Trans.
+[5]: Casale, G. (2009), *CoMoM: Efficient Class-Oriented Evaluation of Multiclass Performance Models,* IEEE Trans.
 Softw.
 Eng.
 35, 2 (March 2009), 162–177.

 ## License